Norovirus: What It Is & How To Prevent It

 The best forms of prevention are:

-1. Washing hands frequently is the best form of prevention, using antibacterial soap and hot water.
-Antibacterial hand gels are not enough to combat the virus, but are better than nothing.
+- Washing hands frequently is the best form of prevention, using soap and hot water.
+Antibacterial hand gels are not enough to combat the virus but are better than nothing.
 Soap and water do not kill the virus, but dislodge it from your skin, therefore vigorous washing and rinsing is the best tactic.

 - Use a light bleach solution to wipe down surfaces in your home.
-If anyone in your home is infected, use bleach in the toilet after each visit.
+If anyone in your home is infected, use diluted bleach in the toilet after each visit.

 If you become infected, here's what to do:

-Avoid foods for 24 hours.
-When you do start eating, avoid anything high in fiber, which could irritate the bowel and aggravate any diarrhoea experienced.
+- Avoid foods for 24 hours.
+When you do start eating, avoid anything high in fiber, which could irritate the bowel and aggravate any diarrhea experienced.